Subgaussian 1-cocycles on discrete groups: Introduction

 for any continuous mean 0 martingale $X$, where $\lge X, X\rge$ is the quadratic variation of $X$.
 One way to obtain such an inequality in the noncommutative setting is through the Burkholder inequality \cite{JX03}

 where $dx_k= x_k- x_{k-1}$ is the martingale difference associated to the martingale $(x_k,\nx_k)$ and $E_k: \nx\to \nx_k$ is the conditional expectation.
 One would expect the best order of $A(p)$ is $\sqrt{p}$, which is indeed the case in the commutative theory \cite{Pin}.
-The difficulty in the noncommutative generality can be seen from the fact that if one requires $A(p)=B(p)=c(p)$, then the optimal order of $c(p)$ in \eqref{burk} is known to be $p$ \cites{Ran, JX05}, compared to $p/\ln p$ in the commutative theory \cite{Hi90}.
-This suggests much richer objects in the category of noncommutative martingales so that $A(p)=O(\sqrt{p})$ may not be true.
+The difficulty in the noncommutative generality can be seen from the fact that if one requires $A(p)=B(p)=c(p)$, then the optimal order of $c(p)$ in \eqref{burk} is known to be $p$ \cite{Ran, JX05}, compared to $p/\ln p$ in the commutative theory \cite{Hi90}.
+This shows that general noncommutative martingales exhibit quite different behaviors from the classical martingales so that $A(p)=O(\sqrt{p})$ may not be true.
 Although it is still unclear to us whether $A(p)$ can be reduced to $\sqrt{p}$ in the general noncommutative setting, we do resolve an important case of this problem in this paper, which is good enough to establish Theorem \ref{mthe}.
-In this way we improve the main results of \cite{JZ12} for the case of group von Neumann algebras.
+In this way we improve the main results of \cite{JZ12} for the case of semigroups acting on group von Neumann algebras generated by 1-cocycles.
 Our proof follows the same strategy as that in \cite{JZ12}.
 The difficulty mentioned above is overcome by a decoupling argument, which is the key new ingredient (Lemma \ref{deco}) in our proof.
 We refer the interested reader to the monograph \cite{dG} for various aspects of decoupling and applications.